Last Updated on October 7, 2025 by lindseymahoney

-What was once an eyesore, is now the crown jewel of the Highlands neighborhood!
+What was once an eyesore on the hill has become the crown jewel of Denver’s Highlands neighborhood.

 The Bosler House | History

-One of the many things I admire about Steve and Jan is their respect for the history of the neighborhood and the design of the original home.
-Instead of scraping the tiny Craftsman Bungalow and building a large multi-unit property to maximize profit, they popped the top (added a second story) and created a beautiful single-family home that fits the period when it was first built in the 1930s.
+This Craftsman Bungalow is another one of their beautiful renovations.
+Instead of scraping the home and building a large multi-unit property to maximize profit, they popped the top (added a second story) and created a beautiful single-family home that fits the period when it was first built in the 1930s.

 They are the type of couple everyone wants in their neighborhood.
 They are friendly, their home is the prettiest on the block and you can usually find them on their porch with a basket of Dollar Tree toys for kids to take and enjoy.

-When Steve told me he was buying this home, I knew they were the PERFECT couple to bring this house on a hill back to life.
+When Steve told me he was buying the Bosler House, I knew they were the PERFECT couple to bring this house on a hill back to life.
 The North Denver community now gets to enjoy the view of a beautiful historic home and an award-winning garden every day.

 *Check out my Homes.com article to find out what you should know before buying a Historical Home.